Wegovy vs Zepbound: Two Separate FDA-Approved Medications

 Frequently Asked Questions

-Both are FDA-approved for adults with a BMI of 30 or higher (obesity), or BMI of 27 or higher (overweight) with at least one weight-related condition such as high blood pressure, type 2 diabetes, or high cholesterol.
-Weight Method's online assessment evaluates your eligibility based on these clinical criteria.
+Eligibility for weight management treatment is based on clinical criteria such as BMI of 30 or higher, or BMI of 27 or higher with at least one weight-related condition such as high blood pressure, type 2 diabetes, or high cholesterol.
+Weight Method's online assessment evaluates your eligibility based on these criteria, and a licensed provider makes the final determination.

 Ready to Get Started?